PROGRAM AT A GLANCE

 - Environmental Auditor

 - Field Technician

-Many individuals in the environmental industry are self-employed and work as a contractor or sub-consultant; EPT graduates may choose to embark on this career path.
+Environmental Protection Technology diploma graduates may also choose to be self-employed and work as contractors or sub-consultants.
 Contractors and sub-consultants work in a variety of capacities, contracting their services to large industrial clients, agricultural producers, government agencies, and consulting firms.

 Some graduates may choose to continue their studies and pursue a Bachelor’s degree upon completion of their Environmental Protection Technology Diploma.
 These graduates may embark on similar career paths to those outlined above, or choose a career in academia by continuing their studies into graduate school.

-Once the program has launched, NorQuest will undertake an accreditation process that may allow graduates to apply for professional designation depending on their career goals and professional experience.
+The program will undertake an accreditation process that may allow graduates to apply for professional designation depending on their career goals and professional experience.